Updated 30 August 2022

 3. The information we collect

 The information collected will vary depending on the situation (e.g. donation administration, receiving our support for a court case, event registration, etc.), but is intended to be the minimal amount needed for the activity (e.g. providing the service or information requested).
 We will not sell or rent your personally identifiable information that you provide us.
+The information collected for the purpose of statistical reasons (We do not provide or share your full name or your email or contact details or your case details or situation or your involvement with FDSS to any party without your consent.

 The personal information collected may include, but is not limited to: